-- You will be asked to sign an Informed Consent form, which verifies that you and your doctor have discussed the surgery that is to be performed on your child, the expectations that you have of each other and the risks associated with the surgery. - The staff responsible for your child's care will verify your child's identification by name and birth date, the specific surgery he or she is having, and the part of your child's body on which the surgery is to be performed.
+- You will be asked to sign an informed consent form, which verifies that you and your doctor have discussed the surgery that is to be performed on your child, the expectations that you have of each other and the risks associated with the surgery. - The staff members responsible for your child's care will verify your child's identification by name and birth date, the specific surgery he or she is having, and the part of your child's body on which the surgery is to be performed.
 You will be asked these questions several times.
-The staff also will double-check what you tell them against documents provided by your doctor and any preoperative assessments.

-- Depending on the type of surgery your child is having, the doctor who will perform the surgery (or another member of your health care team) will mark the correct location on your child's body on which the procedure is to be performed.
+The staff members will double-check the answers you give them against documents provided by your doctor and any preoperative assessments. - Depending on the type of surgery your child is having, the surgeon or another member of your health care team will mark the correct location on your child's body where the procedure is to be performed.
 Called side-site marking, this is a critical step in ensuring your child's safety.
-For example, if your child is having a right-ear tube placed, the surgeon will make a mark on the right ear. - In the operating room, the surgeon will take a "time out" with the surgical team just before beginning your child's surgery.
-During the time out, the members of the health care team again verify the procedure and the correct side-site on your child.
+For example, if your child is having a right-ear tube placed, the surgeon will make a mark on the right ear. - After your child is asleep, but before beginning your child's surgery, a "time out" with the surgical team is taken.
+During the time out, the members of the health care team again verify the correct procedure and the correct side-site on your child.